Which place is cheaper, Raleigh or Fort Lauderdale?

 It rains a lot this time of the year in Raleigh.
 It's quite rainy in Fort Lauderdale.
 In July, Fort Lauderdale usually receives more rain than Raleigh.
 Fort Lauderdale gets 5.9 inches (149 mm) of rain, while Raleigh receives 5.1 inches (129 mm) of rain each month for the summer.

 Both Raleigh and Fort Lauderdale during the autumn are popular places to visit.
 Many travelers come to Fort Lauderdale for the shopping scene and the natural beauty of the area.
+Furthermore, many visitors come to Raleigh in the autumn for the city's sights and attractions.

 In Raleigh, it's very sunny this time of the year.
 It's quite sunny in Fort Lauderdale.
 In the autumn, Fort Lauderdale often gets more sunshine than Raleigh.
 Fort Lauderdale gets 275 hours of sunny skies this time of year, while Raleigh receives 211 hours of full sun.